Scenic road through vineyards to the Pyrenees mountains.

 Exploring the Languedoc-Roussillon Wine Region

 This is the big one, the largest wine-producing area in France, and it stretches across a huge part of Occitanie.
 You’ll find everything from robust reds to crisp whites and even some interesting rosés.
 The landscape itself is beautiful, with rolling hills covered in vines, often with the Pyrenees or the Mediterranean not too far away.
 It’s a place where you can really get a feel for how the land shapes the wine.
-I remember driving through endless rows of grapes, the sun beating down, and just feeling a sense of peace.
+I remember driving through endless rows of grapes, the sun beating down, and just feeling at peace.

 Discovering Affordable Yet Sublime Wines